 - health sciences and biomedical engineering, molecular medicine and biochemistry

-- engineering; especially environmental and process engineering, computer science and architecture
+- engineering; especially environmental and process engineering, computer engineering and architecture

 Role of the mentor